|

 on the trunk and larger branches of that tree, Mr. Mugge likes to examine

-the smaller branches and even the twigs.”
 "Filmmaker Robert Mugge has, during the past 25 years, established himself as the

 cinema’s foremost music documentarian, with a career that includes more than 20